 Cabazitaxel injection may cause a serious or life-threatening decrease in the number of white blood cells (a type of blood cell that is needed to fight infection) in your blood.
 This increases the risk that you will develop a serious infection.
 Tell your doctor if you are 65 years of age or older, if you have or have ever had a low number of white blood cells along with a fever, if you have been treated with radiation therapy, and if you are unable to eat a healthy diet.
 Your doctor will order laboratory tests to check the number of white blood cells in your blood before and during your treatment.
 If you have a low number of white blood cells, your doctor may decrease your dose or stop or delay your treatment.
 Your doctor may also prescribe a medication to help prevent life-threatening complications if your white blood cells decrease.
-If you experience any of the following symptoms, call your doctor immediately: sore throat, fever (a temperature greater than 100.4°F), chills, muscle aches, cough, burning on urination, or other signs of infection.
+If you experience any of the following symptoms, call your doctor immediately: sore throat, fever, chills, muscle aches, cough, burning sensation while urinating, or other signs of infection.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests to check your body's response to cabazitaxel injection.